 The Montessori bed

-A floor bed is an integral part of the Montessori bedroom.
+A floor bed is often found in a Montessori bedroom.
 Unlike cribs, which leave babies dependent on caretakers to decide on their sleeping and waking patterns, floor beds enable freedom of movement, independence, and mobility.

-Make sure the bed is not directly adjacent to an air vent or radiator.
-To ensure safety for infants under six months, the bed should be free of blankets, pillows, bumpers, and stuffed animals.
+If you do experiment with a floor bed, make sure the mattress is not directly adjacent to an air vent or radiator.
+The bed should be free of blankets, pillows, bumpers, and stuffed animals to ensure safety for infants under six months.

 A changing and dressing area

 Many parents opt for a dresser with a topper, a space-saving option that keeps clothes and diapers in one central place.
-If this is your preference, make sure necessities are within arm’s reach, and never leave your infant alone.
-To keep baby occupied, place a rattle or grasping toy nearby, or mount an unbreakable mirror along the wall.
+If this is your preference, make sure necessities are within arm’s reach, and never leave your infant alone on the top of your changing table.
+To keep your baby occupied, place a rattle or grasping toy nearby, or mount an unbreakable mirror along the wall.

-As your child becomes more mobile, consider replacing big, heavy drawers with kid-friendly cubbies, and install a lower rail in the closet for independently picking out clothes.
+As your child begins walking, consider replacing big, heavy drawers with kid-friendly cubbies, and install a lower rail in the closet for the independent selection of clothes.
 Wall hooks at a child’s height also work well for hanging up everyday items like jackets and sweatshirts.
-You can also include a self-care space by placing a mirror on the wall at your child’s height, along with a hairbrush and tissues.
-Your little one can use the self-care area for brushing their hair and blowing their nose.

 Play and movement area for babies and toddlers